 It all started in the summer of 2011 in a narrow, dimly lit corridor, deep within the belly of a cruise ship.
-Jackie Pock, a nervous, newly-hired showband singer met her new boss, veteran music director and guitarist Brandon Gibbons, for the first time.
+Jackie Pock, a nervous, newly-hired showband singer met her new boss, veteran music director, and guitarist Brandon Gibbons, for the first time.
 A far cry from the classic ‘love at first sight’ scenarios we’re used to seeing in the movies, Jackie recalls this initial meeting; “He was wearing a beanie, an Ed Hardy thermal, blue cargo-capri pants, and orange crocs with white socks!
 Gross!”
 Despite the difference in their fashion sense, the two quickly became best friends and what would become musical partners for life.
-“It seemed like right away we began making plans to be roommates and have a band on land.”
-Brandon recalls.
+“It seemed like right away we began making plans to be roommates and have a band on land,” Brandon recalls.
 Over the next couple of months and the course of more than a few magical performances, that friendship grew into something more.
 “Yeah, I’m proud to say that I shacked up with the management and got that room with a porthole that I always wanted!”
 Jackie brags.

 Two years later, when the novelty of ship life wore off, the two decided it was time to rejoin the real world.
-After a cross country road trip, they pulled into Seattle, a newly engaged couple with plans to take over the world.
+After a cross-country road trip, they pulled into Seattle, a newly engaged couple with plans to take over the world.
 “We were determined to put our knowledge and experience to use right away and began trying to recreate the band we’d had on ships.”

-In the fall of 2014, just a few months after the couple were married, Jackie’s father suffered a sudden traumatic brain injury that nearly claimed his life.
-“It was an experience that NO family is ever prepared for but one that we immediately knew would forever change us all.”
-Jackie explains.
+In the fall of 2014, just a few months after the couple was married, Jackie’s father suffered a sudden traumatic brain injury that nearly claimed his life.
+“It was an experience that NO family is ever prepared for but one that we immediately knew would forever change us all,” Jackie explains.
 “My daddy is the source of every ounce of passion, drive, talent, and humility that I have in my body.
-He was the strongest, most honest and loyal man anyone had ever had the pleasure of meeting.”
+He was the strongest, most honest, and loyal man anyone had ever had the pleasure of meeting.”
 In the weeks following the incident, Brandon and Jackie made the decision to move back to her roots in Texas, to be by her father’s side for what would prove to be a long and slow road to finding a new normal.

 Despite the difficulty of the situation, Jackie and Brandon were determined to treat the move as an opportunity for a fresh start both personally and musically.
 They rebranded themselves as The Gibbonses and hit the ground running, performing relentlessly throughout Texas.
-Over the course of that first year they participated in events such as 95.9FM’s Ranch Factor Battle of The Bands, Larry Joe Taylor’s Songwriter Showcase, and 95.3FM’s Shiner Rising Star, where they began to develop their unique live show, and build strong connections with their growing community of fans and supporters.
+Over the course of that first year, they participated in events such as 95.9FM’s Ranch Factor Battle of The Bands, Larry Joe Taylor’s Songwriter Showcase, and 95.3FM’s Shiner Rising Star, where they began to develop their unique live show, and build strong connections with their growing community of fans and supporters.

-In April of 2016, The Gibbonses released their debut, full length album, Among The Rubble.
+In April of 2016, The Gibbonses released their debut, full-length album, Among The Rubble.
 Recorded in Los Angeles, CA with producer Jamie Hill, Jackie and Brandon describe the body of work as a ‘timestamp for where we were as artists and humans in a beautifully fragile world.’
 Each song relates the personal and painful challenges faced during the couple’s first year of marriage.
 The result, according to Texas Music Pickers is “A captivating record [that] offers a tale of tragedy and finding resolve, leaving the listener engaged throughout the journey in between.”

 Driven by a desire to connect in a more authentic and intimate way, Jackie and Brandon decided to take a more ‘grass-roots’ approach to touring.
 They began producing their own House Concerts, all over the US and Canada.
-Independent of any formal organization or established group, The Gibbonses’ House Concerts are run on a ‘donation basis’ and hosted by fans who often times have never attended or even heard of a House Concert before.
-“I remember our very first House Concert.”
-Brandon recalls.
+Independent of any formal organization or established group, The Gibbonses’ House Concerts are run on a ‘donation basis’ and hosted by fans who oftentimes have never attended or even heard of a House Concert before.
+“I remember our very first House Concert,” Brandon recalls.
 “It was terrifying!
 We’d played on big stages in front of thousands of people before, but there’s something about performing in a living room with people sitting just a few feet away, silent and giving you their complete attention.
 It’s so much more honest and vulnerable than anything we’d ever experienced.”
 Over the past three years of organically growing their community of hosts and House Concert attendees, Jackie and Brandon’s reputation as the ‘DIY DUO’ has spread throughout the Texas music scene.
 This reputation resulted in an invitation to give a presentation on “How to Book, Plan and Execute a Successful House Concert” in front of 200+ musicians and industry representatives at the annual Texas Music Pickers Seminar in 2017.

 For Jackie and Brandon, it has always been their love of performing that has driven them to pursue a career in music.
 Whether they’re performing for 20 people at an intimate House Concert, or onstage in front of a large crowd, these two have a way of connecting with each and every person in the audience and making them feel like a part of the family.